Bug report #11965

 calculation of layer's extent.

-#2 Updated by Matthew Yandell-Thomas over 4 years ago
+#2 Updated by Matthew Yandell-Thomas almost 7 years ago

 Hi Nathan, just about to test that.
 Disabling them would do the trick for trying this out or do they need to be completely uninstalled?